Golf simulators are a big investment.

 Even ones that are categorized as affordable can set you back several thousand dollars.

-What’s important to keep in mind here is that there are options available across various price points.
+It’s important to remember that there are options available across various price points.
 We did our best to provide home golf simulators to fit a wide range of budgets.

 That said, you need to be aware that the less you spend on a golf simulator, the fewer features and lower performance you’ll get.